eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 of the filter may eventually surpass the size of subdomains.
 A workaround is to use a combination of filters of limited footprint.
-A solution based on the combination of three point filters with various strides was proposed in (Vay et al. 2011) and operates as follows.
+A solution based on the combination of three point filters with various strides was proposed in :cite:t:`Vayjcp2011` and operates as follows.

 The bilinear filter provides complete suppression of the signal at the grid Nyquist wavelength (twice the grid cell size).
 Suppression